Child Criminal Exploitation and County Lines

 Child Criminal Exploitation is broader than just county lines and includes for instance children and young people forced to work on cannabis farms, to commit theft, shoplift or pickpocket, or to threaten other young people.

 County lines is a form of Child Criminal Exploitation.
 It is a term used to describe the activities of gangs and organised criminal networks who are involved in exporting illegal drugs into one or more importing areas (within the UK), using dedicated mobile phone lines or other forms of "deal line".
-These gangs exploit children, young people and vulnerable adults to move (and store) drugs and money, and they will often use coercion, intimidation, violence (including sexual violence) and weapons (County lines: criminal exploitation of children and vulnerable adults, Home Office 2018).
+These gangs exploit children, young people and vulnerable adults to move (and store) drugs and money, and they will often use coercion, intimidation, violence (including sexual violence) and weapons (County lines: criminal exploitation of children and vulnerable adults).
+This activity can happen locally as well as across the UK; no specified distance of travel is required.

 The adults running these networks remain at a distance from the frontline activity of drug dealing, reducing the risk of being caught and instead - they exploit vulnerable children and young people who are at high risk of significant harm transporting and selling drugs, often many miles from home.

 Children and young people may be sent to another area of the country to live with a vulnerable adult whose home has been taken over by the gang in exchange for a continued supply of drugs.
-Please see chapter on Home Invasion
+Please see chapter on Mate Crime and Forced Home Invasion/Cuckooing.

 County lines activity is a dynamic and lucrative activity, and perpetrators will change their methods of exploitation quickly.
 As practitioners become more responsive to identifying children and young people at risk, the criminals adapt their tactics.
 For example, a young person who is exploited can leave the Service in the morning, sell drugs and return the same day and so avoid being reported missing.